timdonnelly/Advance/README.md

 # Advance

-A powerful animation framework for iOS, tvOS, and macOS.
+Physics-based animations for iOS, tvOS, and macOS.

 ---

 ##### What is it?

-Advance is a Swift framework that enables advanced animations and physics-based interactions.
+Advance enables fully interactive and interruptable physics-based animations.

-Originally developed to power the animations throughout the Storehouse app for iOS, Advance has evolved into a composable set of tools with a [simple API](http://timdonnelly.github.io/Advance/).
+This project was originally developed to power the animations throughout the Apple Design Award winning Storehouse app for iOS, but has since been extensively rewritten in modern Swift.

 ### Examples